stuartellis/tf-tasks/README.md

 TFT_CONTEXT=dev TFT_STACK=example-app TFT_VARIANT=feature1 task tf:apply
 ```

 The tooling automatically sets the value of the tfvar `variant` to the name of the variant.

-Use the `environment`, `stack` and `variant` tfvars to define resource names that are unique for each variant and do not conflict.
+Only set `TFT_VARIANT` when you want to create an alternate version of a stack.
+If you do not specify a variant name, TF uses the default workspace for state, and the value of the tfvar `variant` is `default`.

 The [test](https://opentofu.org/docs/cli/commands/test/) feature of TF creates and then immediately destroys resources without storing the state.
-To ensure that temporary test copies of stacks do not conflict with other copies, the stack template includes code to set the `variant` as a random string with the prefix `t-` for each test run.
+To ensure that temporary test copies of stacks do not conflict with other copies, the test in the stack template includes code to set the value of `variant` to a random string with the prefix `t-`.

+Use the `environment`, `stack` and `variant` tfvars in your TF code to define resource names that are unique for each variant and do not conflict.

 ### Available `tf` Tasks